Five Dolls for an August Moon

-Five Dolls for an August Moon (5 bambole per la luna d'agosto) is a 1970 Italian giallo film directed by Mario Bava.
-It concerns a group of people who have gathered on a remote island for fun and relaxation.
+Five Dolls for an August Moon (5 bambole per la luna d'agosto) is a 1970 Italian giallo film directed and edited by Mario Bava, and starring Ira von Fürstenberg, William Berger, Edwige Fenech, Howard Ross, Ely Galleani and Maurice Poli.
+Inspired by Agatha Christie's novel And Then There Were None, the film's story concerns a group of people who have gathered on a remote island for fun and relaxation.
 One of the guests is a chemist who has created a revolutionary new chemical process, and several of the attending industrialists are eager to buy it from him.
 Business problems become moot when someone begins killing off the attendees one by one.

 Plot

-At the private island retreat of wealthy industrialist George Stark, a group of people have assembled for a weekend getaway; among the guests is scientist Professor Gerry Farrell.
-The first night passes uneventfully, but Farrell is enraged the next morning to discover that Stark and the other guests planned the weekend to coerce him to sell his latest invention: a formula for a revolutionary industrial resin, which he is reluctant to divulge due to his colleague's death during its invention.
+At the private island retreat of wealthy industrialist George Sagan, a group of people, including scientist Frick Kruger, have assembled for a weekend getaway.
+After the first night, Kruger is enraged the next morning to discover that Stark and the other guests planned the getaway to persuade him to sell his latest invention, a formula for a revolutionary industrial resin, which he is reluctant to divulge due to his colleague's death during its invention.

-Farrell's wife, Trudy, is having an affair with Stark's artist wife, Jill.
-Stark's business partner, Nick, is verbally abusive to his coquettish wife Marie, but does not object to her sleeping with other men, one of whom is the Starks' manservant, Charles.
-Stark is less of a husband to Jill than he is a business manager.
-He arranges for her to have her paintings and artwork publicly displayed and is a source of constant criticism.
-The sole happy couple is Nick's co-worker Jack and his wife Peggy.
+Kruger's wife, Trud, is having an affair with Stark's artist wife, Jill.
+Stark's business partner, Nick, is verbally abusive to his coquettish wife Puch but does not object to her sleeping with other men, one of whom is the Starks' manservant, Jacques.
+Stark is less of a husband to Jill than a business manager; he arranges for her paintings and artwork to be publicly displayed but is a source of constant criticism.
+The sole happy couple is Nick's co-worker Jack and his wife Peg.
 Also on the island is Isabel, the teenage daughter of Stark's game warden; Isabel's parents are away for medical reasons.

-As Stark, Nick and Jack badger Farrell for the formula—the original documents for which he has secretly destroyed—by offering him cheques for $1 million each from their Swiss bank accounts, Jill discovers the dead body of Charles on the beach.
-Having already sent the motor launch away to prevent Farrell from leaving the island, and with the radio out of commission, Stark has no way of contacting the mainland.
-Charles' body is moved into a large walk-in freezer.
-The next morning, Farrell is walking alone on the beach.
-Trudy and Jill, walking hand-in-hand nearby, hear a gunshot and find Farrell's body.
+As Stark, Nick and Jack badger Kruger for the formula—the original documents for which he has secretly destroyed—by offering him cheques for $1 million each from their Swiss bank accounts, Jill discovers the dead body of Jacques on the beach.
+Having already sent the motor launch away to prevent Kruger from leaving the island, and with the radio out of commission, Stark has no way to contact the mainland.
+Jacques's body is moved into a large walk-in freezer.
+The next morning, Kruger walks alone on the beach.
+Trud and Jill, walking hand-in-hand nearby, hear a gunshot and find Kruger's body.
 They run away to tell the others.
-The sniper, Isabel, drags Farrell's body to the sea.
+The sniper, Isabel, drags Kruger's body to the sea.